In this manner, therefore, pray

 For Yours is the kingdom and the power and the glory forever.
 Amen.

-The Lord's Prayer is found in the words of Jesus Himself in the Gospels of Matthew and Luke (Matthew 6:9-13; Luke 11:1-4).
+The Lord’s Prayer comes directly from the words of Jesus, found in the Gospels of Matthew and Luke (Matthew 6:9–13; Luke 11:1–4).

-When one of Jesus’ disciples asked the Lord to teach the disciples how to pray, Christ responded by giving us this short prayer that perfectly summarizes what Christians believe and how Christians should live.
+When one of His disciples asked how to pray, Jesus gave this powerful and concise prayer—one that beautifully summarizes both what Christians believe and how they are called to live.

 1. Our Father, Who Art in Heaven